thinkty/Dnote/README.md

+![Darc Logo][Logo]

 # Darc

 Darc is a web application for archiving your notes and references related to debugging.
 The ideal usage is to use Darc side by side as users learn a new language or work on a new type of project.
 I am currently developing on Darc and am open to any ideas on features and also feedbacks on my code.
+Darc is now being hosted on [Heroku]!
+It has the bare minimum, but it is something!

-# Core Features!
+## Core Features!
 (WIP)

   - Basic authentication (✔️) / registration (✔️) / profile management (🚧)
   - Create (✔️) / remove (🚧) / edit notes (🚧)